-Myth 5: Selling Without an Agent Can Save You Money
+Selling Without an Agent Can Save You Money

-“I will not part with a single coin.
-Not one piece of it.”
-Thorin Oakenshield said this about his treasure hoard, ruining alliances and friendships alike in the process.
 According to this myth of selling a house, many people have a much similar school of thought and don’t want to part with the agent’s commission.

 A real estate agent’s commission is usually around 5-6%, which isn’t much when you consider the effort in marketing and networking you’d have to put in on your own.

-Myth 6: Home Values Listing Online Are Accurate
+Home Values Listed Online Are Accurate

 With just a single Google search, you can easily find tools that can calculate your home’s value.
 Similarly, there are online listings of houses in the same neighborhood that can give you an estimate of how much your house will go for.

-But that is all they are; estimates.
+But that is all they are, estimates.

 Those tools don’t take into account the love and effort you’ve put into your house, nor do they take into account the neighborhood.
 Similarly, if someone has listed their house, they might have put in a higher asking price, or might be selling in an emergency, hence the low asking price.